kadriane/Vacuum-Gauges-Controller/README.md

 <img src="img/vgc_front.png" width="80%" height="80%" />

-The master thesis presents the design and the prototype of the new Vacuum Gauges Controller for high and ultra-high vacuum measurements for the Large Hadron Collider at CERN
+The master thesis presents the design and the prototype of the new Vacuum Gauges Controller for high and ultra-high vacuum measurements for the Large Hadron Collider at CERN.

 ## Table of Contents
 * [General Info](#general-info)